 One of My Best Tips

-What Kind of Grain Mill To Use
+What Grain Mill To Use

 There’s a few grain mills I recommend.
 First, you have to decide if you would like an electric or manual one.
 I personally have an electric one but the manual one is on my list to buy.
 What if you had a power outage for a few days?
 I know for a fact I’d be lost without homemade bread lol.